jjxia81/jjxia81.github.io/_pages/about.md

 <a href="https://cse.wustl.edu/Pages/default.aspx" target="_blank" rel="noopener">CSE, Washington University in St. Louis</a>,  under the supervision of
 <a href="https://www.cse.wustl.edu/~taoju/" target="_blank" rel="noopener">Prof. Tao Ju</a>.

 I earned my MS in Computer Science in Machine Learning from Gatech in 2024, ME in Engineering from Tsinghua University in 2018.
-Before that, I worked at SenceTime and Tencent during 2019-2022.
+I worked at SenceTime during 2019-2022.

 My research interest includes 3D reconstruction, 3D computer vision and machine learning.